binarywaddle/hexchat-mpc-nowplaying/README.md

 # hexchat-mpc-nowplaying
 Python script for Hexchat to show the currently playing media for MPC-HC and variations such as MPC-BE that don't work with the built in plugin as long as they provide a web interface.
+Typing ``/np`` will show the file name of what you're watching while typing ``/np full`` will show additional info.

 Requirements: